andreaskaris/blog/docs/openshift/cpu-isolation-in-openshift.md

 #### Pods with mixed exclusive and shared containers

-With the static CPU manager, it is possible to run pods which are QoS guaranteed and yet not all of ttheir containers need to have exclusive CPU requests.
+With the static CPU manager, it is possible to run pods which are QoS guaranteed and yet not all of their containers need to have exclusive CPU requests.
 Take the following example:

 ```